LinkedIn hooks

 On LinkedIn, only the first two lines show before "see more."
 If your hook doesn't stop the scroll, nobody reads the rest.
-Amelia generates hooks matched to your voice, so they grab attention without sounding like everyone else.
+Amelia generates hooks matched to your direction, so they grab attention without sounding like everyone else.

 No credit card required